 Download the Messina Mentor Information Sheet

-Download the 2015-2017 Messina Mentor Application (for new applicants)
+Complete the 2023-2024 Messina Mentor Application (for new applicants)

-II Requirements of Administrators participating in Messina
+I. Requirements of Administrators and Staff Members Participating in Messina

 Messina Mentors will:

 1. Participate in a professional learning community of faculty, administrators and student peer leaders participating in Messina

 - Meet with working group members at least two times (February/March and April/May) to discuss program goals and outcomes and craft syllabi and enrichment sessions